hamzaamjad/ilm/README.md

 ## Ilm - Census (IN DEVELOPMENT - ACTIVE)
 `ilm-census` provides helper functions to understand and extract Demographic data produced by the U.S. Census Bureau.
 Users can:
   1. Geocode an address and retreive its associated geographic identifiers
-  2. View datasets and their associated data made available by the U.S. Census Bureau
+  2. View Census datasets and their associated metadata
   3. Extract and load data from various Census datasets into flat files

 ## Ilm - XBRL (IN DEVELOPMENT - PAUSED)